First female Swiss fighter pilot graduates from U.S. Air Force Test Pilot School

 |0

-This work, First female Swiss fighter pilot graduates from U.S. Air Force Test Pilot School, by Christian Raterman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First female Swiss fighter pilot graduates from U.S. Air Force Test Pilot School, by Mary Kozaitis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.